SAA established in Geneva

 From 1986 to 2000, half a million large demonstration plots and several million smaller production test plots were established with strong financial contributions by the host governments where SAA worked.

-Along with these demonstration programs, SG 2000 country programs have supported promising innovations for raising and maintaining higher levels of soil productivity.
-A range of green manure crops has been demonstrated, including velvet bean (Mucuna spp.) a remarkable Asian legume.
-Velvet bean is one of the few crops capable of recapturing fields from speargrass (Imperata cilindrica), an aggressive weed that blights vast expanses of cropland throughout the tropics.
+Along with these demonstration programs, SAA supported promising innovations for raising and maintaining higher levels of soil productivity.
+A range of green manure crops was demonstrated including velvet bean (Mucuna), a remarkable Asian legume.
+Velvet bean is one of the few crops capable of recapturing fields from speargrass (Imperata cylindrica), an aggressive weed that blights vast expanses of cropland throughout the tropics.
 Velvet bean fixes nitrogen while growing, doubling its attractiveness to smallholder farmers.
 Cutting the plants and incorporating the vegetation into the soil allows them to use far less fertilizer for the following crop.
-In addition to green manure crops, we have promoted conservation tillage practices (minimum- or zero-tillage) where appropriate.
+In addition to green manure crops, SAA has promoted conservation tillage practices (minimum- or zero-tillage) where appropriate.